memoio/did-go-sdk/README.md

 ### Purchase read permissions

 You can purchase the read permission of private files by paying.
 After purchasing the read permission, memo did will be added to the read field of mfile did, so that you can request the file corresponding to mfile did offline.
 Before purchasing the read permission, you need to call the approve method.

+**Note:** `ApproveOfMfileContract` and `BuyReadPermission` methods are currently commented out in the memo controller.
+Please check the implementation for the latest API.

 ```go
 package main